Multi-resolution Enhancement for Full Spectrum Neural Representations: Methods

-However, this naive formulation suffers from three major drawbacks: (1) it requires storing and training a separate network for each sub-band, leading to redundancy in both parameters and training time, (2) it ignores the strong statistical correlations of the wavelet coefficients across scales and orientations, which are well-exploited in wavelet theory and zerotree coding \cite{Shapiro1993,Mallat2008}, and (3) generic INR architectures struggle to converge for the finest scale due to their limited representational capacity when constrained to small network sizes.
-These noted shortcomings call for a more tailored architecture to handle the compression of the finest band, and ultimately, to produce the improved quality decoded data.
+However, this naive formulation suffers from the following drawbacks: (1) while wavelets decorrelate subbands in a second-order sense, the formulation ignores the strong statistical dependencies across scales and orientations, which are well-exploited in wavelet theory and zerotree coding \cite{Shapiro1993,Mallat2008}, (2) generic INR architectures struggle to converge for the finest scale (i.e., $\mathbf{d}^i_J$) due to their limited representational capacity when constrained to small network sizes.
+These noted shortcomings call for a more tailored architecture to handle the compression of the finest band, and ultimately, to produce improved quality encoded data.

 \paragraph{Model correlation with a shared INR per scale.}